 Introduction to C# Functions

-C# functions are the essential parts of the C# program that can be consisting of a number of elements, such as the function name that is used as the function’s reference, return types of the data operated in the functions, logical body of the function, parameters that can be passed as arguments for the function, and the Access Specifier for defining the accessibility of the function inside the program.
-The different types of functions that can be integrated into a C# program are a combination of functions with or without parameters, which can or cannot have the return values, depending on the requirement provided.
+C# functions are the essential parts of the C# program that can consist of several elements, such as the function name that is used as the function’s reference, return types of the data operated in the functions, the logical body of the function, parameters that can be passed as arguments for the function, and the Access Specifier for defining the accessibility of the function inside the program.
+The different functions that can be integrated into a C# program are a combination of functions with or without parameters, which can or cannot have the return values, depending on the requirement provided.

 - The block of statements that contains the executable statements is called Body.

-- We can pass the functions during the function call as a list of arguments called Parameters.
+- We can pass the functions during the function call as a list of Parameter arguments.

 - To specify the accessibility of function in the application, we can use the Access specifier.